valtyr/teds/README.md

-# TEDS - Typed event dispatch system
+# tEDS - Typed event dispatch system

 > ⚠️ **Experimental**

+## Example

+A StackBlitz example will be out soon.
+In the meantime you can try it out by cloning this repository: http://github.com/valtyr/teds-example.

 ## Getting started